 Measurement tells you what to fix.
 Strong, ringing low-end peaks point to needing bass traps in the corners — see how to treat room corners.
 A long, bright RT60 points to broadband absorption on first reflection points and the rear wall.
 Use measurements before and after treatment to confirm you actually improved things rather than just moved problems around.
 Pair this with how to treat a room for mixing to plan the panels.

 A caution on the nulls: deep dips caused by modes often cannot be fixed by adding level — you usually fix the cause (placement, traps) or live with it.
 Boosting a null with EQ rarely works because the cancellation is acoustic.
+If you are tempted to solve everything in software, read acoustic treatment vs room correction first so you know what each can and cannot do.

 Frequently asked questions